Sheikh Mujibur Rahman: Legacy

 The Eternal Flame in Suhrawardy Udyan, where Mujib delivered his historic 7 March speech.

 The Mujibnagar Memorial in Mujibnagar, where the founding Provisional Government of Bangladesh was formed under the presidency of Mujib.

 Mujib continues to be a revered, popular, divisive, and controversial figure in Bangladesh.
 Opponents of the League are fierce critics of Mujib's populism and reported 'authoritarianism', including his Second Revolution hypothesis.
-However, they have also been accused of spreading 'exaggerated' misinformation about Mujib and his family at various times.
+However, they have also been accused of propagating maliciously fabricated claims intended to discredit Mujib and his family.
 League supporters and other Bangladeshis credit Mujib for successfully leading the country to independence in 1971.
 However, Mujib's socialist and economic policies after 1971 are largely frowned upon except among his most loyal supporters and family members.

-In 2004, listeners of the BBC Bangla radio service ranked Mujib first among the 20 Greatest Bengalis, ahead of Asia's first Nobel laureate Rabindranath Tagore; Bangladesh's national poet Kazi Nazrul Islam; and other Bengali icons like Subhash Chandra Bose, Amartya Sen, Titumir, Begum Rokeya, Muhammad Yunus, and Ziaur Rahman.
+In 2004, listeners of BBC Bangla radio service ranked Mujib first among the 20 Greatest Bengalis, ahead of Asia's first Nobel laureate Rabindranath Tagore; Bangladesh's national poet Kazi Nazrul Islam; and other Bengali icons like Subhash Chandra Bose, Amartya Sen, Titumir, Begum Rokeya, Muhammad Yunus, and Ziaur Rahman.

 Cult of personality

 Sheikh Mujibur Rahman's sculpture at the Mrityunjayee Prangan in Bijoy Sarani, Dhaka.
-This sculpture was demolished by the protesters after the Student–People's uprising.
+This sculpture was demolished by the protesters after the 2024 uprising.

 During his daughter Sheikh Hasina's rule from 2009 to 2024, the Awami League had ruled Bangladesh based on a cult of personality around his legacy.
 (Note: Multiple references:) His birthday, along with the National Children's Day, and assassination day were designated as an official public holiday.
 Many roads, institutions, military bases, bridges and other places in Bangladesh were named or renamed after him during Sheikh Hasina's tenure.
 Under the Awami League's rule, Mujib's picture was printed on the national currency Bangladeshi taka.
 Even a space satellite was named after him.
 In 2020, the Hasina government organised a year-long grand programme to mark the centenary of his birth.

 This, combined with his mismanagement of the country post-independence, has led to an "anti-Mujib" sentiment among a large part of the people including the Awami League opposition in the country.
-Statues, murals and buildings related to Sheikh Mujib were vandalised after the Student–People's uprising, which witnessed the fall of Hasina.
-Following the violent overthrow of Sheikh Hasina in August 2024, the cult of personality around Mujib is being systematically dismantled.
-The interim government formed after the fall of Hasina renamed some institutions previously named after Mujib.
+Statues, murals and buildings related to Sheikh Mujib were vandalised after the July Uprising, which witnessed the resignation of Sheikh Hasina.
+Following the violent overthrow of Sheikh Hasina in August 2024, the cult of personality around Sheikh Mujib is being systematically dismantled.
+The interim government formed after and renamed some institutions previously named after Sheikh Mujib.